Understanding the International Fuel Tax Agreement (IFTA)

 The base jurisdiction is the state or province where a carrier registers its IFTA account.
 This jurisdiction handles licensing, tax processing, audits, and communication on behalf of all other IFTA members.

 If a carrier operates in multiple states or provinces, only one base jurisdiction is selected for reporting and compliance purposes.
-The base jurisdiction is also responsible for conducting IFTA audits on behalf of all other member jurisdictions.
+The base jurisdiction is also responsible for conducting audits on behalf of all other member jurisdictions.

 Frequently Asked Questions